 - Roast your own green coffee beans.
 It is fairly easy to do, and the taste of freshly roasted coffee is outstanding.
-You can use an air popper or simply a skillet on a propane burner (outside, ’cause it is a bit smoky to roast it).
+You can use an air popper or simply a skillet on a propane burner (outside).

 A study came out recently showing that both low carb and low-fat diets were equally effective for weight loss.
 There are other studies showing differences in dieting results of low carb or low fat that depend in part on genetic variants.
 Looking at your genes may give you an idea of which diet would work best for you.

 Amylase is the enzyme that digests carbs, starting in your mouth.
 A genetic variant in the amylase gene (AMY1-AMY2) predicts whether you are likely to produce a lot of the enzyme or less of the enzyme to break down carbs.

 Check your genetic data for rs11185098 (23andMe v4 only):

 - A/G: intermediate amylase activity